 If it’s a long-term project rather than a move, once you’ve agreed to terms, I highly recommend setting up a trial period.
 If you work three sessions and then review, that gives you both a chance to confirm the fit is right.

-Most importantly, it lets you establish the personal connection that will see you through the emotional ups and down of sorting through all your stuff.
+Most importantly, it lets you establish the personal connection that will see you through the emotional ups and downs of sorting through all your stuff.
 It’s all there because you couldn’t decide what to do with it at the time.
 You want someone who’s sensitive to that, who isn’t going to insist you “just” get rid of things, who helps you consider the matter rather than telling you what to do.

 The majority of organizers don’t post their prices up front so it’s hard to get a sense of what’s reasonable and what’s not.
-But common sense tells you that when you find that great deal on groupon or thumbtack, where the organizer will only charge you $15 an hour, you’ll be working with someone who has an unsustainable business model and won’t be around for long.
-By the same token, don’t assume that the $135 an hour organizer will be nine times better than the beginning organizer.
+But common sense tells you that when you find that great deal on groupon or thumbtack, where the organizer will only charge you $15 an hour, you’ll be working with someone who has an unsustainable business model.
+They won’t be around for long.
+Choose someone who’s “reassuringly expensive” but not outrageously so.
+Could the $150 an hour organizer really be 10 times better than the beginning organizer charging $15 an hour?

 It’s a lot like choosing a therapist.
 There are hundreds of them, all seemingly qualified.
 Who do you work with?
 The one you connect with who gets results.
 The one you’d find a way to pay for if they were twice as expensive because it just makes that much of a difference in your life.